 The tax rules applicable to scholarship, fellowship and traineeship awards made to nonresident alien students differ from those applicable to students who are US citizens or resident aliens.
-The total amount of a scholarship/fellowship/traineeship award made to a nonresident alien student that does not represent compensation for services is reportable by the Institute to both the IRS and the student on IRS Form 1042S.
-The portion of the award that is used for qualified tuition and related expenses are exempt from US tax.
-The remaining portion of the award is subject to tax and is considered part of the student's gross income and must be reported on his/her individual tax return.
+The portion of the award that is used for qualified tuition and related expenses is exempt from US tax and is not reportable to the IRS.
+The remaining portion of the award is subject to tax and is considered part of the student's gross income and must be reported on form 1042-S and on his/her individual tax return.
 The Institute will withhold tax at the rate of 14% on this taxable portion unless the award is exempt under a tax treaty between the US and the student's home country.
-The student must supply the Institute with IRS Form 8233 in order to claim the benefit of a tax treaty.
+The student must supply the Institute with IRS Form 8233 in order to claim the benefit of a tax treaty. -- --